paxriel/deaths-api/README.md

 ### Environment Variables

 * PRIVATE_KEY: The private key to create and modify games, sections and deaths.
+This key should not be leaked under **any circumstances**.
 * PUBLIC_KEY: The public key to read games, sections and deaths.
+This key can be provided to your viewers for them to get the number of deaths, sections and games that you have.
+However, doing so risks having your server being DDOSed by accident due to the large amount of requests received from the viewers.
+Hence, it is **not recommended** to publicize this key.
 * METRIC_KEY: The key to view the metrics page.
+This key can be provided to your viewers for them to view the current metrics in a browser.
+However, doing so risks having your server being DDOSed by accident due to the large amount of requests received from the viewers.
+Hence, it is **not recommended** to publicize this key.
 * MONGODB_URL: The URL to access your [MongoDB database](https://docs.atlas.mongodb.com/getting-started/).
 * PORT: The port that the server will be deployed on.
 (Optional, defaults to 4001)
 * REFRESH_DURATION: The duration that the metrics page refreshes.
 (Optional, defaults to 15)

+**Note: PRIVATE_KEY, PUBLIC_KEY and METRIC_KEY are basically your passwords to read or write changes to the API.
+If any of them is leaked, replace it *as soon as possible*!**

 ### Deploying Locally